Top 10 Rolex Watches – Overview of Models Favoured By Our Readers

 The new Rolex Oyster Perpetual collection is focused on the 41mm 124300, but it also sparked your interest in the 36mm Oyster Perpetual 126000.
 This watch is available in many different dial colors and retails at €5,300.
 Rob wrote about the Oyster Perpetual 36 in this article.

 The Submariner 14060 is still hot!
 This discontinued model is sought-after and prices are ever-increasing.
 The last ‘real’ Rolex Submariner as people tend to call them, with their aluminum bezel and sleek lugs.
 Here’s a story Michael did on this Rolex Submariner 14060M watch with 4-liner dial.

 Where possible we used references in our Top 10 Rolex watches overview, but in some cases, it was a bit difficult to separate.

 For more information on Rolex, go visit their website here.

-*This article appeared first on May 25 2018, but we have updated it based on data from July 2018 till July 2019.
+*This article appeared first on May 25 2018, but we have updated it based on data from July 2020 till June 2021.